mTroll Hybrid MIDI controller

 Inspired by exhibits at Maker Faire, I've written a MIDI control engine and have an open source application available for download.
 And I've assembled a physical interface that is based on the monome logic kit.

-Using the monome, you build your own MIDI foot controller but run the 'brains' of the foot controller on a computer.
-I'm currently running mTroll on an Asus eee PC Model 900 (the extremely slow 16GB SSD model).
+Using the monome, you build your own MIDI foot controller but run the brains of the foot controller on a computer.
+I'm currently running mTroll on a very inexpensive generic Walmart tablet PC running Windows 10 with 2GB RAM.

 Neither the hardware nor the software requires a MIDI channel.
 The controller hardware is powered by the computer via USB, supports 64 physical switches, 64 LEDs, and 4 expression pedals.